LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 To pass multiple values from primary to secondary
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To pass multiple values from primary to secondary processors, use a Static Array (shortcut ":") as a return from the primary::
+To pass multiple values from primary to secondary processors, use a staticarray (shortcut ":") as a return from the primary::

    // Return from primary processor